 When winter weather storms begin, many smart businesses pay attention to facility safety issues such as making sure sidewalks and parking lots are clear of snow and ice.
 A business may also enact a safety plan, telling non-vital workers to stay home until it is safe to come to the office.
 There are many different types of winter hazards businesses must prepare for.

-But for many employees, winter weather means clocking in and working a full day’s labor.
+But for many employees, winter weather means clocking in and working a full day’s labor–sometimes even out in the elements.
 For these colleagues, winter danger abounds.
 In 2014, the Bureau of Labor Statistics reported there were 42,480 workplace injuries from ice, sleet, or snow.